sajanav/goldenrealestate/README.md

 I was trying this.state.progressBarDetails.map() which took my  time .
 It was resolved by comparing the data structure of response  in edit plus and console and issue is resolved by calling this.state.progressBarDetails.progressBarDetails.map().

+4. I was getting CORS error as my back end application was running on different port .
+I have fixed it by adding
+@CrossOrigin(origins = "*") for all of my controllers .Again you can verify the same in my back end git repo .

+NOTES :
+IDE I used is visual studio code .
+And axios will enable direct conversion of JSON objects which is easy to debug and it prevent CSRF attacks on your sites .